pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - is equivalent to `uint160` (a 20-byte value), but is also exposed as an object with an interface by the language bindings
 - accessible via `this` for the contract you're writing (remember, a deployed / running contract is just an object in memory).
 The current contract (and ONLY the current contract) can be destroyed by calling `selfdestruct(address recipient)` and passing the address to send any remaining funds stored in the contract to.
-- All addresses have a `balance` attribute for accessing the balance of that contract or user.
+- Has a `balance` attribute for accessing the balance of that contract or user.
-- You just wrap a constructor around an address to typecast it to the thing you know it is before calling its methods, or you can use types in the function signature too.

 ]

-???
-:TODO: needs example of typecasting